BigChatto/history-of-pele/README.md

 - Heading: The heading displays the title "Photos Gallery."
 - Photos: Multiple photos are displayed, each within a media-highlight-content container.

-## Video Highlights Section

-The video highlights section features a collection of video highlights showcasing Pelé's skills and memorable moments.

-- Heading: The heading displays the title "Video Highlights."
-- Videos: Multiple video highlights are embedded within video-highlight-content containers.
-Each video is displayed using an iframe element that embeds the YouTube video player.

 ## Documentary Section